Adam and Eve Cast Out

 They read Biblical Complementarity into the scripture, when scripture does not mention it and make assumptions based on their false presupposition.
 They approach the Bible with a preconceived notion of Biblical Complementarity which distorts their interpretation of scripture.

-And they see eight verses which are alleged to prohibit all same sex relationships.
-Based on their presuppositions about the kind of relationship God will bless, they conclude that God could never bless a gay couple.
+And they see eight verses which they rip out of context so they can allege that the out of context verses prohibit all same sex relationships.
+Based on their faulty presuppositions about the kind of relationship God will bless, they conclude that God could never truly bless a gay couple.
 Only eternity will tell what harm such false teaching has done to millions of gays and lesbians.

 Homosexuals usually grow up in